-Anyone giving a pupil any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
+Anyone giving a pupil any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken (a phone call will be made to parents, where necessary).
+A written record of medicines administered will be kept at school.
 Parents will always be informed.